Continued from page 1

 There's also something quite magical about being able to be spotted playing football on Regents Park and then two years later playing in the first division; coming in making your debut.
 It was completely Roy of the Rovers fashion; fans going home cheering his name and going on and scoring 20 odd goals in his opening season.
 He was a tremendously exciting player.

 I think in these days with all the money and how sophisticated boys are looking at even four years old - that refreshing tale is something I'm sure will resonate with a lot of people.
 Not just people who harp back to those times, but perhaps people who like myself, believe one thing is really important, that children have a childhood.
 Maybe they should learn to develop as a footballer in their youth, when they've learned to love the game, learned to love sport and then they go on and make the most of it just as Cyrille Regis did back in the 1970's, and then through the 1980's and into the 1990's.The opinions expressed in this article are not necessarily those held by Cross Rhythms.
+Any expressed views were accurate at the time of publishing but may or may not reflect the views of the individuals concerned at a later date.

 View all articles by Tony Cummings